FamilySearch/pewpew/README.md

 ### v0.4.1:
 Bug fixes:
-- Fixed issue where variables in declare were not being recognized as providers in an expression.
+- Fixed bug where variables in declare were not being recognized as providers in an expression.
-- Fixed issue where bucket stats were sometimes printed in the middle of test summary stats.
+- Fixed bug where bucket stats were sometimes printed in the middle of test summary stats.

 ### v0.4.0:
 Breaking changes: